Dynamical Tropicalisation: The Toric Setting

-\item [(a)] The Toric Resolution of Singularities: any fan $\Sigma$ can be refined to obtain a unimodular fan; \cite[Theorem 11.1.9]{Cox-Little-Schenck}. \item [(b)] For any fan $\Sigma$ there exists complete fan $\Sigma'$ containing $\Sigma$ as a subfan; \cite[Theorem III.2.8]{Ewald}. \item [(c)] The Toric Chow Lemma: every complete fan has a refinement that is projective; \cite[Theorem 6.1.18]{Cox-Little-Schenck}. \end{enumerate} \end{theorem} Since our main objects in this article are differential forms and currents, we always need our ambiant toric varieties to be smooth or equivalently their fan to be unimodular.
-When $X_{\Sigma}$ is smooth, $X_{\Sigma} \setminus (\C^*)^n$ is a simple normal crossing divisor, and the orbit closures $D_{\sigma} := \overline{\cO(\sigma)},$ for $\sigma \in \Sigma,$ are intersections of its irreducible components.
-2mm Recall from introduction that $\trop(Z)$ is a polyhedral complex, and in the following paragraphs we explain how to endow a tropical structure on the set $\trop(Z).$ The following theorem due to Tevelev allows for the passage from tori to toric varieties.
-We note that one significance of Tevelev's work in \cite{Tevelev} is to consider the case where the compactification is \emph{flat}, see \cite[Section 6.4]{Maclagan-Sturmfels} for a definition, which we do not require in this article. \begin{theorem} Let $Z \subseteq (\C^*)^n$ be an irreducible algebraic subvariety of dimension $p$, and $\Sigma\subseteq N_{\R}$, a unimodular (rational) fan. \begin{itemize} \item [(a)] The closure $\overline{Z}$ of $Z$ in $X_{\Sigma}$ is complete, if and only if, $\trop(Z) \subseteq |\Sigma|;$ see \cite{Tevelev}. \item [(b)] We have $|\Sigma|= \trop(Z)$, if and only if, for every $\sigma \in \Sigma$ the intersection $ \cO_{\sigma}\cap \overline{Z}$ is non-empty and of pure dimension $p- \dim(\sigma);$ see \cite{Sturmfels-Tevelev}. \end{itemize} \end{theorem} For a subvariety $Z\subseteq (\C^*)^n$, we can always find a unimodular fan $\Sigma$ such that $\trop(Z)=|\Sigma|,$ this is a consequence of the toric resolution of singularities, Thereom~\ref{thm:toric_adv}.a.
+Further, we know from the Structure Theorem in tropical geometry, \cite[Theorem 3.3.5]{Maclagan-Sturmfels}, that $\trop(Z)$ can be regarded as the support of a rational polyhedral complex.
+In the following paragraphs, we recall how to endow a tropical structure on the set $\trop(Z),$ using the following theorem due to Tevelev and Sturmfels.
+Tevelev's theorem below provides a condition for the closure of $Z$ to be complete in a given toric variety, even when the toric variety is not complete.
+We also note that one significance of \cite{Tevelev} is to consider the case where the compactification is \emph{flat}, see \cite[Section 6.4]{Maclagan-Sturmfels} for a definition, which we do not require in this article. \begin{theorem} Let $Z \subseteq (\C^*)^n$ be an irreducible algebraic subvariety of dimension $p$, and $\Sigma\subseteq N_{\R}$, a unimodular (rational) fan. \begin{itemize} \item [(a)] The closure $\bar{Z}$ of $Z$ in $X_{\Sigma}$ is complete, if and only if, $\trop(Z) \subseteq |\Sigma|;$ see \cite{Tevelev}. \item [(b)] We have $|\Sigma|= \trop(Z)$, if and only if, for every $\sigma \in \Sigma$ the intersection $ \cO_{\sigma}\cap \bar{Z}$ is non-empty and of pure dimension $p- \dim(\sigma);$ see \cite{Sturmfels-Tevelev}. \end{itemize} \end{theorem} For a subvariety $Z\subseteq (\C^*)^n$, we can always find a unimodular fan $\Sigma$ such that $\trop(Z)=|\Sigma|,$ this is a consequence of the toric resolution of singularities, Thereom~\ref{thm:toric_adv}.a.
 Suppose now that $\Sigma'$ is a fan that contains $\Sigma$ as a subfan.
-Then, the closure of $Z$ in $X_{\Sigma}= \bigcup_{\sigma \in \Sigma} \cO(\sigma) $ can be identified with the closure of $Z$ in $X_{\Sigma'} = \bigcup_{\sigma \in \Sigma'} \cO(\sigma).$ Applying the preceding theorem we obtain that for a $p$-dimensional cone $\sigma\in \Sigma',$ the intersection $\cO(\sigma) \cap \overline{Z}$ is non-empty, if and only if, $\sigma \in \Sigma,$ and in this case, the intersection is of dimension $p- \dim(\sigma);$ see also \cite[Section 6.4]{Maclagan-Sturmfels} and \cite{Gubler-Guide}.
+Then, the closure of $Z$ in $X_{\Sigma}= \bigcup_{\sigma \in \Sigma} \cO(\sigma) $ can be identified with the closure of $Z$ in $X_{\Sigma'} = \bigcup_{\sigma \in \Sigma'} \cO(\sigma).$ Applying the preceding theorem we obtain that for a $p$-dimensional cone $\sigma\in \Sigma',$ the intersection $\cO(\sigma) \cap \bar{Z}$ is non-empty, if and only if, $\sigma \in \Sigma,$ and in this case, the intersection is of dimension $p- \dim(\sigma);$ see also \cite[Section 6.4]{Maclagan-Sturmfels} and \cite{Gubler-Guide}.
 Therefore, thanks to \cite[Corollary 4.10]{DemaillyBook1}, for any positive integer $k\leq p,$ if $\tau= \text{cone}(\rho_1, \dots , \rho_k)\in \Sigma,$ where $\rho_i \in \Sigma$ are rays, the wedge product

 is admissible, and yields a $(p-k, p-k)$-closed positive current which can be considered in both $X_{\Sigma}$ and $X_{\Sigma'}$.
 When $\dim(\sigma) = p,$ the intersection is $0$-dimensional, and we set